JaredReichle/CrctSynth/ECE404/Final Project/README.txt

 Then, open up Final_Project.py and execute program.
-This should show the results from the vector fitting and passivity enforcement in real time, and produce a SPICE netlist within the working directory labeled ____.sp
+This should show the results from the vector fitting and passivity enforcement in real time, and produce a SPICE netlist within the working directory labeled spice_net_list.sp

 === Parameters ===